tommoor/emojione-picker/README.md

 }} />
 ```

 The module also includes CSS at `css/picker.css` which you can copy and edit or ideally reference directly from within the node_modules directory.
+Let me know if you're using this in production - i'd love to see it in action!

 ### Filtering